Windsor and Essex County Customers

-Starting batteries (sometimes called SLI for starting, lighting, ignition) are commonly used to start and run engines.
+A: Starting batteries (sometimes called SLI for starting, lighting, ignition) are commonly used to start and run engines.
 Engine starters need a very large starting current for a very short time.
 Starting batteries have a large number of thin plates for maximum surface area.
 The plates are composed of a Lead "sponge", similar in appearance to a very fine foam sponge.
 This gives a very large surface area, but if deep cycled, this sponge will quickly be consumed and fall to the bottom of the cells.
 Automotive batteries will generally fail after 30-150 deep cycles if deep cycled, while they may last for thousands of cycles in normal starting use (2-5% discharge).

 Deep-cycle batteries are designed to be discharged down as much as 80% time after time, and have much thicker plates.
 The major difference between a true deep cycle battery and others is that the plates are Solid Lead plates - not sponge.
 This gives less surface area, thus less "instant" power like starting batteries need.
 Although these can be cycled down to 20% charge, the best lifespan vs cost method is to keep the average cycle at about 50% discharge.

-Deep-cycle batteries are used when more than half of the capacity of the battery is used per cycle.
+A: Deep-cycle batteries are used when more than half of the capacity of the battery is used per cycle.
 Deep-cycle batteries are most commonly used within marine applications, electric vehicles, golf carts, electrical mobility devices and solar applications.

-What is an AGM or Sealed Lead Acid Battery?
+Q: What is an AGM or Sealed Lead Acid Battery?

-What is the advantage of an AGM Sealed Lead Acid Battery over a standard Lead Acid Battery?
+Q: What is the advantage of an AGM Sealed Lead Acid Battery over a standard Lead Acid Battery?

-What is Battery Capacity?
+Q: What is Battery Capacity?

-The capacity of a battery is specified as the number of Amp-Hrs that the battery will deliver at a specific discharge rate and temperature.
+A: The capacity of a battery is specified as the number of Amp-Hrs that the battery will deliver at a specific discharge rate and temperature.
 The capacity of a battery is not a constant value and is seen to decrease with increasing discharge rate.
-The capacity of a battery is affected by a number of factors such as: active material weight, density of the active material, adhesion of the active material to the grid, number, design and dimensions of plates, plate spacing, design of separators, specific gravity and quantity of available electrolyte, grid alloys, final limiting voltage, discharge rate, temperature, internal and external resistance, age, and life history of the battery.
+The capacity of a battery is affected by a number of factors such as active material weight, density of the active material, adhesion of the active material to the grid, number, design and dimensions of plates, plate spacing, design of separators, specific gravity and quantity of available electrolyte, grid alloys, final limiting voltage, discharge rate, temperature, internal and external resistance, age, and life history of the battery.

-What is a NiCad battery?
+Q: What is a NiCad Battery?

 ‘NiCd’ is the chemical abbreviation for the composition of Nickel-Cadmium batteries, which are a type of secondary (rechargeable) batteries.

 NiCad batteries are different from typical alkaline batteries or lead-acid batteries in several key ways.
 One of the main key differences is in cell voltage.
 A typical alkaline or lead-acid battery has a cell voltage of approximately 1.5 V, which then steadily drops off as it is depleted.
 NiCad batteries are unique in that they will maintain a steady voltage of 1.2v per cell up until it is almost completely depleted.
-This causes the NiCad batteries to have the ability to deliver full power output up until the end of its discharge cycle.
+This causes the NiCad batteries to have the ability to deliver full power output up until the end of their discharge cycle.
 So, while they have a lower voltage per cell, they have a more powerful delivery throughout the entirety of the application.
-Another reason the NiCad batteries can deliver such high power output, is they have very low internal resistance.
+Another reason the NiCad batteries can deliver such high power output is that they have very low internal resistance.
 Because their internal resistance is so low, they are capable of discharging a lot of power very quickly, as well as accepting a lot of power very quickly.
 Having such a low internal resistance keeps the internal temperature low as well, allowing for quick charge and discharge times.
 This feature, combined with the constant voltage of the cells, allows them to put out a high amount of amperage, at a consistently higher voltage than comparable alkaline batteries.

-One of the most practical applications for NiCad batteries is in cordless power tools.
-Power tools demand a high amount of power delivery throughout the entire time of use, and do not function as well with dropping voltages as a typical battery would deliver.
+One of the most practical applications for NiCad batteries is cordless power tools.
+Power tools demand a high amount of power delivery throughout the entire time of use and do not function as well with dropping voltages as a typical battery would deliver.
 With NiCad technology, power tools are able to operate at full capacity for the entire time of use, not only the first few minutes of operation.
 With a Lithium-ion, alkaline, or even a lead-acid battery, the power tool will perform extremely well from the start, with a steady decline in power, until the power tool barely works at all.
 NiCads, on the other hand, will cause the power tool to stay at full power up until the very end of the charge.
-Not only that, but then NiCads can be safely charged in as little as 1-2 hours.
+Not only that but then NiCads can be safely charged in as little as 1-2 hours.

 When storing NiCad batteries, be sure to pick a cool, dry place.
 The temperature range for storing batteries is between −20 °C and 45 °C. When preparing to store NiCad batteries, be sure to discharge the batteries fairly deeply.
 The range in recommendations is between 40% and 0% charged when going into storage.
-The self-discharge rate for NiCad’s is right around 10% at 20 °C, and rising up to 20% at higher temperatures.
+The self-discharge rate for NiCad’s is right around 10% at 20 °C and rising up to 20% at higher temperatures.
 It is recommended not to store NiCads for an extended amount of time without occasionally using the batteries.

-NiMH batteries are composed of the material - Nickel Metal Hydride (NiMH) which has many advantages over other battery construction materials.
+A: NiMH batteries are composed of the material - Nickel Metal Hydride (NiMH) which has many advantages over other battery construction materials.

 Lower capacity rechargeable AA batteries -1700 up to 2000mAh mAh can be recharged up to 1000 times in overnight slow charge mode.
 2100 to 2400 mAh rechargeable batteries can be recharged up to 600 to 800 times in overnight slow charge mode.
 The new Higher Capacity AA 2500 mAh rechargeable batteries have greater power capacity but can only be recharged approx 500 times in the overnight mode.
 Capacity improvement or quick charging will always decrease the number of cycles.
 Every cell available on the market above 2100 mAh will have below 1000 charge cycles

-NiMH batteries are not suited for a situation where the battery is not used within a 30 day period or low energy draw devices, for example smoke alarms, emergency flashlights, clocks, TV remotes, etc. This is because they self-discharge about 1% per day so if used in a low energy consummation or stand-by device the battery will only last about 90 days before requiring recharge.
+NiMH batteries are not suited for a situation where the battery is not used within a 30 day period or low energy draw devices, for example, smoke alarms, emergency flashlights, clocks, TV remotes, etc. This is because they self-discharge about 1% per day so if used in a low energy consummation or stand-by device the battery will only last about 90 days before requiring a recharge.

 Before you use your new NiMH batteries for the first time you need to charge them fully.
 Please note that for new NiMH batteries, it is often necessary to cycle them at least three to five times or more before they reach peak performance and capacity.
 The first several times that you use your NiMH batteries you may find that they discharge quickly during use.
 Don’t worry, this is normal until the batteries actually structure internally.

-The Most Common Battery Terms and Abbreviations
+Q: The Most Common Battery Terms and Abbreviations

-AC Current (Alternating) - a current that varies periodically in magnitude and direction (A/C)
+A: AC Current (Alternating) - a current that varies periodically in magnitude and direction (A/C)

-Ampere (AMP) - the unit of measure of current flow through a conductor or circuit
+Ampere (Amp) - the unit of measure of current flow through a conductor or circuit

 AH (Ampere-hour) - this figure is the time a battery can maintain a constant current under a specific discharge period

 Capacity - capacity describes the total amount of electricity a battery contains.
-With rechargeable batteries the overall capacity it can provide can easily be reduced if not correctly recharged
+With rechargeable batteries, the overall capacity it can provide can easily be reduced if not correctly recharged

 CCA (Cold Cranking Amperes) - the Cold Cranking amperes (CCA) of a battery measures how well it will perform at a certain temperature.
-In Europe the most common rating is the SAE (Society of Automobile Engineers) rating of -18c.
+In Europe, the most common rating is the SAE (Society of Automobile Engineers) rating of -18c.
 A figure listed as being SAE rated will mean that at -18c it can provide that many amps over a 30 second period.
 The higher the CCA rating, the better that battery will be at starting a vehicle

 Cycle - when a battery has been fully discharged and then recharged, that is classified as one cycle